Regency Mall (Augusta, Georgia): Decline (1993–1999)

 Other tenants fell as the years passed.
 Belk closed its Outlet Center at Regency Mall in August 1996.
 General Cinema closed its three-screen theatre at Regency Mall that same year.
 Two years later, JB White closed its Regency Mall store and opened a new store at Augusta Mall, leaving Montgomery Ward as the only anchor left at the mall.
 The management of that store boarded up its mall entrances to save on heating and cooling costs.
 The mall's escalators were shut off to save money, and management scaled back the hours of operation.
 Even with these and other economic measures, the mall lost money each day it was open.
 Occupancy was, at most, 35 percent.

 Local government officials had eyed Regency Mall for years as a possible location for city and county operations.
 In 1996, the Augusta Chronicle reported that Augusta Mayor Larry Sconyers and other commissioners conducted a behind-the-scenes effort to buy the mall and relocate government offices there.
-Though this plan didn't carry through, another proposal was made two years later to consolidate all of Augusta-Richmond County's government operations there, and to convert the Belk building into a court facility.
+Though this plan was not carried through, another proposal was made two years later to consolidate all of Augusta-Richmond County's government operations there, and to convert the Belk building into a court facility.
 Though some in Augusta hailed the plan as an opportunity to revitalize the flagging South Augusta area, critics said that the plan would have contradicted Augusta's efforts to revitalize the downtown and riverfront areas.
 The Augusta Chronicle criticized the $90 million proposal as "far-out" and "off-the-wall."
 In the end, these plans never went forward.

 There appeared to be new life for Regency Mall at the start of 1999, with reports of an impending sale to a developer who planned to convert it into an outlet mall.
 One report announced prematurely that the mall had been sold to AMC Development, that upscale retailers such as FAO Schwarz and Nike would relocate to the mall, and that the mall would be converted into an entertainment center with amusement park rides, a hotel, an ice rink, specialty shops and office space.
 However, though AMC and the Whichard-Woo partnership were reportedly close to a deal, the sale never went through.
 Whichard and Woo then tried to sell the property at auction, but could draw no bids higher than $2.3 million.
 Whichard finally bought out Woo's share for $2.7 million in an April 1999 foreclosure auction, but Woo continued to manage the property.
 Whichard then tried, without success, to sell the property to Augusta-Richmond County.
 In the meantime, some of the mall's vacant store space was used by organizers for the Georgia Games.